-Beginning with this version of SUTRA (2.1), time stepping and the timing of observation output are controlled by user-defined "schedules" - sequences of times or time steps.
+Beginning with SUTRA version 2.1, time stepping and the timing of observation output are controlled by user-defined "schedules" - sequences of times or time steps.
 See sections 5.4 and 5.6 for details on how schedules are used to control time stepping and observation output, respectively.